carerix/Cx-WP-Plugin/README.md

    | web-subscribe | Job alert signup confirmation |

 4. Configure ApplyURL in Carerix:
+Settings → Attributes and fields → *Apply_url*
    ```
    https://yoursite.com/?pub_id=<cx:write value="$publication.publicationID"/>
    ```
+This will generate a link to the according Vacancy publication on the website.
+So that links in emailtemplates are directed the correct vacancy on the website

 5. Authorize the plugin with your Application Token